vfulco/mongo-backup-s3/README.md

 # mongo-backup-s3

-mongo-backup-s3 is a very small project aimed for help you to backup and restore your mongo database.
+mongo-backup-s3 is a very small project aimed for help you to backup and restore your MongoDB database.
-All two script must be place on the host (the same host where is install mongo) and must be run with sufficient right to execute some mongo command line and access to /data.
+Both scripts must be placed on the host (the same host where MongoDB is installed) and must be run with sufficient permission to execute some MongoDB commands and access to /data.

 These scripts have been tested on Linux Ubuntu 14.04 and :